-- All data submitted to the ELSO Registry contains no patient identifiers except for what is allowed in a "Limited Data Set".
-The Center ID is used only for quality assurance reports.
-Data is only given out either in aggregate or without the Center identifier.
+- All data submitted to the ELSO Registry contains no patient identifiers except for what is allowed by applicable law of the depositing Center.

-- Registry information will be available to active participating Centers.
-An active Center registers at least one patient (neonatal, pediatric, or adult) per quarter.
-A center not registering a patient for 12 consecutive months will be queried.
+- An active Center registers at least one patient (neonatal, pediatric, or adult) per quarter.
+A Center not registering a patient for 12 consecutive months will be queried.
 A Center registering no patient for 18 consecutive months will be considered inactive.

 - Only Centers whose ELSO dues are paid in full will be considered active.
 Data requests from Centers with more than six months in arrears will not be honored.

 - A signed DUA must be on file before any data requests will be granted.

 - Special requests from persons or organizations that are not part of an ELSO Center (NIH, industry, etc.), will be reviewed by the ELSO Registry Committee.

 - Data requests must be submitted using the ELSO Registry Data Request Form.